szaluzhskiy/cadence-java-samples-activities/README.md

 1. Run Cadence using docker-compose from docker/docker-compose.yaml
 2. Run CadenceApplication
-3. Send POST http://127.0.0.1:7979/showElements.
-Replace port to port currently used by app
+3. Send GET http://127.0.0.1:7979/showElements.
+It can be done simply from browser

 Problems